climberbrad/highchart-dropwizard-template/README.md

 # highchart-dropwizard-template

 A simple project which stores line-chart data in MySql and displays it using HighCharts and JQuery.
 It assumes you are running MySql locally and provides a script to populate the DB with dummy data.
-Db connection into is in the app.yml file.
+Db connection info is in the app.yml file.
 The backend is Dropwizard and serves json responses to the frontend via REST.

 build:<br />
 `mvn clean package`